aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/DatetimeNow/README.md

 # DatetimeNow functions

-Provides the current datetime as a formated string.
+Provides the current datetime as a formatted string.

 ## Basic Usage